rayxke/kiritos-classroom/site/content/10C-english/assignment1.md

 Me: But Keary I presented why is my grade so low?

 Keary: Did you have good eye contact, pronunciation and volume?
-Did your Powerpoint include good visual aids and short sentence prompts.
+Did your Powerpoint include good visual aids and short sentence prompts?